baridhi/nfma_privateGPT/README.md

 My current approach uses retrieval augmented generation (RAG) on top of open-source LLM's.

 # Ollama Set up
-See the instructions here: https://github.com/ollama/ollama
+See the instructions here: https://github.com/ollama/ollama .
+In my experience, the RAG pipeline works better on Mac (vs Windows) because of its OS' capabilities to optimize the system architecture and memory management.
+If you're using Windows, you may want to consider going via the Linux/Ubuntu route of OS.

 # Steps